Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 for about $800 or more on Ebay.
 Now they go for less.
 But that doesn't

 necessarily mean they are worth less (in my opinion) it may just mean with less jobs/money these days that there are fewer bidders.

 I also have the black haired one, which I got lucky and found her in a

 .25 box at a garage sale and shes in MINT condidtion.
 I considered selling them on Ebay but decided to save them for my grandchildren.

 When they are grown surely they will be worth more.
 Both mine are from 1959-60.

 It should be about 200 dollars.
 I read someone else's response and it says you should sell it on ebay but I think you should sell it somewhere else for more money.
-I think it would be a good choice to sell it on Antique rode show which you can google and find there website.

 Her and Allen there wardrobe you